A Fantastic Beasts Film Appearance Field Guide

 Its name may be based on the expression “cattywampus” which means scattered or askew.

-Arguably one of the biggest stars in the Wizarding World films, the Niffler appears alongside Newt wherever he goes, making trouble and stealing valuable objects with the use of its marsupial pouch.
+Arguably one of the biggest stars in the Wizarding World films, the Niffler appears alongside Newt wherever he goes, making trouble and stealing valuable objects with the use of its marsupial-like pouch.

 Generally a harmless creature, Nifflers are attracted to shiny things, and their belly pouches can hold many more objects than should be possible for their size.
 They are gentle but mischievous, and make expert treasure hunters.